JuhaniUri/commands-cheatsheet/Oracle/cloning-export-import/README.md

 - scramble data

-Scripts is located at /imp_dump
+Scripts are located at /imp_dump

 Execute as follows:
 ```